rpalmon/comp485-project1-flight-system/README.md

 Make sure to update the Java path if your JDK is installed elsewhere.

-This will launch the JavaFX application with the required runtime components.
+This will launch the JavaFX application with the required runtime component.

 ## Project Structure